eric-downes/20sq-blog/_posts/2025-01-10-issuance-dynamics.md

 evaluation.
 Readers desiring to follow our derivations, dive into technical mathematical points not covered here, run their own simulations, or learn some dynamical systems are recommended to look at our ethode [guide](), and references therein.
-It is certainly a work in progress, but should have enough to get you going.
+It is certainly incomplete, but should have enough to get you going.

 ## For The Impatient!